dilyandimitrovss/glowing-octo-hipster/README.md

 The parser follows the same conventions as the generator (defaults to stdout unless output stream speficied).

-Examples of how these can be run:
+## Examples of how these can be run:

-// output to stdout
+### output to stdout
 php generate.php

-// output to file
+### output to file
 php generate.php -o=data.xml

-// parse the generator output from stdin and output to stdout php generate.php | php parse.php
+### parse the generator output from stdin and output to stdout
+php generate.php | php parse.php

-// parse previously generated data and output to file php parse.php -i=data.xml -o=parsed.xml
+### parse previously generated data and output to file
+php parse.php -i=data.xml -o=parsed.xml

+# Contributing

+Fork the repository
+Make your changes in a feature branch (use git flow) Send a pull request from your feature branch